Why choose prescription safety glasses?

 Lens tints

-Safety glasses come in different tint options, including clear, gray, yellow and blue.
+Safety glasses can come in different tint options, including clear, gray, yellow and blue.
 Each tint can help improve visibility in different environments.

 Material durability